113 years of SIXT. 113 years of tradition.

 Airport, city or address

-Car Hire Categories - ACRISS Code Explained
+Car Hire Categories - Based On The ACRISS Code

 Find the perfect car hire group codes for your journey

 SIXT wants to help you confidently choose the right hire a car by better understanding the ACRISS car hire code system.
 Knowing what car code letters mean provides you with a clearer idea of the vehicle class and characteristics of any model.
 Feel more certain that your car hire will meet your expectations and your requirements with our guide to the ACRISS rental car classification codes.
+Our vehicle categories are based on the ACRISS coding system, with a few adaptations.
+Some classifications are SIXT-defined and may differ from the official ACRISS standard.

 What are ACRISS codes?